 The rest of the starters really struggled, especially junior guard/forward Lucky Jones.
 He was 1-11 from the floor, and wasn't able to attack the basket as relentlessly as he had been.
 However, the bench played really well (31 points) all things considered.

 The Cowboys got 18 points out of senior guard Markel Brown in 30 minutes of play.
 Smart finished the game with just seven points, but he did net eight assists.
 He only played 19 minutes because of foul trouble in the first half, and wasn't needed midway through the second half.

 Sophomore guard Phil Forte came off the bench to lead OSU in scoring with 20 points, including five triples.
 Nash finished the game with nine points and five rebounds, but again, was in foul trouble early and then rested for a bulk of the second half.
-He dominated Robert Morris when he was positioned in the short corner, and went to the line six times thanks to his aggressiveness around the rim.
+He dominated the Colonials when he was positioned in the short corner, and went to the line six times thanks to his aggressiveness around the rim.

 - Jordair Jett Leads Saint Louis To Gritty Victory At Vanderbilt

 - Southern vs. Champion Baptist Game Recap: Jaguars Break Records and Hearts in Blowout

 - Toledo vs. Kansas Game Recap: Rockets Misfire Against Talented Jayhawks

 - AP Top 25 Poll Week 9: Movement Slow Over Holiday

 - Mid-Major Madness Power 15: Atlantic 10 Taking Over